TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 18/Ezekiel 18.30.md

 ---

-Therefore I will judge you, O house of Israel, every one according to his ways, saith the Lord Jehovah.
-Return ye, and turn yourselves from all your transgressions; so iniquity shall not be your ruin.
+Therefore I will judge you, house of Israel, everyone according to his ways, says the Lord Yahweh.
+Return, and turn yourselves from all your transgressions; so iniquity shall not be your ruin.